Inside info on the requirements that every good IT Support provider should satisfy, regardless of your needs.

-IT Support companies should work to a Service level agreement (SLA)
+IT Support companies should work to an SLA

 Every single service provider whether they be a one-man band or a business of a thousand trained technicians should be able to clearly state, in concrete terms, the standards you should be able to expect when working with them with respect to how fast they respond to service requests, whether routine or priority, their mechanisms for measuring and reporting key statistics on how they are doing with respect to these self-published standards, and any protocols for issue escalation or penalties when things don't go according to plan.

 If you can't have their service level explained to you in five minutes or less in clear English then you should run very quickly in the opposite direction.
 It is the most fundamental statement there is of how well they say they do what they do for a living.
 It should cover very clearly how they prioritise tasks, the response times (and by response times we mean the point whereby a human is in touch with one of your personnel and actively working on the issue, not when an automated service spits out an email) and how they generally manage the business of providing you with a consistent and reliable IT service and ensure you have reliable IT infrastructure.

 Response times are integral to how IT Support companies work

 As documented in their SLA, they should be clear and not be open to any interpretation and also be stated in, at most, hours and not days.
 There should be clear documentation of how to communicate and work with the IT supplier and also how the process is managed in terms of ongoing communication and eventual closeout of every issue, request and project.